space-sh/space/doc/space-modules/spacefile-yaml-reference.md

 str: |
     'Multiline
     within single
-    quotes'
+    quotes does not expand $USER at parse time.'
 ```

-To add empty lines within a multiline string we must have spaces as indentation (here shown with dots).
+To add empty lines within a multiline string we must have spaces as indentation (here shown with dots), this is necessary
+due to restrictions in the _Space_ YAML parser.

 ```
 str: |